neicnordic/puhuri-web/docs/puhuri_portal/User_Guide/organization_and_project_management.md

 ## User guide for adding organizations

 !!! note
-    Following process is only allowed for national resource allocator representatives!
+    Organization creation is only allowed for national resource allocator representatives!

 Organization in Puhuri Portal context means whatever grouping national resource allocator would like to have.
 This can mean for example research group, institution, department or working group.
 Organization has an owner